h3dema/ensemble-mlp/optim/README.md

 ### Objective Function:

-Maximize the weighted contribution of selected models, prioritizing classes in R:
+Maximize the weighted contribution of selected models, prioritizing classes in $K$:

 $$